Updated to reflect current data: June 16, 2022

 As the first cryptocurrency, bitcoin paved the way for blockchain payments.
 In 2010, Laszlo Hanyecz bought two pizzas from Papa John’s for 10,000 bitcoin (worth $30 at the time) which is thought to be the first instance that crypto was used to pay for goods or services.
 In today's value of bitcoin, those pizzas cost approximately $350 million.

-Bitcoin is still the most popular cryptocurrency used for payments, but its wild volatility makes it problematic for enterprise use and payments.
+Bitcoin is still the most popular cryptocurrency used for payments, but its wild volatility makes it problematic for enterprise use and payments (compared with assets like Tether or USDC).

 That's where stablecoins come in.
 While many top cryptocurrencies are still in price discovery, you can take advantage of the benefits of blockchain payments without subjecting yourself to volatility or complicated tax calculations.
-Stablecoins allow institutions, traders, and individuals to hold crypto without dealing with the highs and lows of bitcoin or ether.
+Stablecoins, like USDT or USDC, allow institutions, traders, and individuals to hold crypto without dealing with the highs and lows of bitcoin or ether.

 How does it work?
 The stablecoin issuer will typically hold a reserve in a bank for the asset that is backing the stablecoin.
 Then, this reserve will serve as collateral for the stablecoin.
-This is similar to how both USDC and USDT collateralize their stablecoins with fiat.
+This is similar to how both USDT, USDC, and similar assets collateralize their stablecoins with fiat.

 Other more complex stablecoins (such as Maker’s Dai) are borrowed against locked collateral and destroyed when the loans are repaid.
-But we'll spare you the details, since we're focusing on USDC and USDT.
+However, we'll spare you the details, since we're focusing on USDC or USDT instead.

-Why did stablecoins grow so much last year?
+Why did stablecoins grow so much in 2021?

 The economic data speaks for itself.
-Stablecoins exploded in 2020.
-Total stablecoin supply ballooned by more than 5X in 2020 from around $5 billion to over $28 billion.
+Stablecoins exploded in 2021.
+Total stablecoin supply has ballooned nearly 4x from $29 billion to start 2021 to over $110 billion in July 2021.
+By February 2022, the total supply was 1.5 times more at $180 billion.
 And for good reason.

 For starters, the growth of DeFi in summer 2020 likely would not have happened if stablecoins did not have sufficient liquidity in the market to counter the unpredictable pricing of other crypto assets.
 Stablecoins are key to making the sophisticated tools being built on top of blockchain technology attractive and usable for developers and traders alike.